sarahciston/codingcare/posts/cf-unknowing.md

 More about protocols as limits and porousness.
 I have written this before but will I ever say it “right”

 ---
-*What are the codes for loss prevention?*

-I am always rubbing the skin to remove the skin.
-Others take rubbings of surfaces to remember them.
-When you press or rub one thing against another thing, whichever thing is harder transfers its texture, making an impression in the softer thing.
-A pattern appears only where they touch.
-And in return, the softer thing transfers its particles, marking the harder thing back.
-This is a form of relief.

-The residual is what's left.
-[Soap scum, memory, me.]
-Call it excess instead of error.
-Between a prediction (an expected result) and a prediction (a model's output) is error.
-The amount of 'error' can be reduced by attending to what they call 'loss'.
-Error is measured by various functions for loss.
-These loss functions tell you how wrong you are, how far away your guess.

-Loss functions as an instructive, if you let it.
-"Each time my heart is broken it makes me feel more adventurous," says Frank O'Hara.
-And I am still practicing until this is true.
-What can be generated with/in this residual?
-In a "refusal to prevent loss"?

->"how we evade ownership/equilibrium is precisely in that refusal to prevent loss we call sharing, rubbing, empathy, hapticality: the undercommon love of flesh, our essential omnicentric or anacentric eccentricity.
-Everything, in the wake of such disordering, is loss prevention."

-Put all of it in the black box and keep it there.
-Don't know it, don't use it, don't change, don't hurt.

-"Ownership was a feedback loop.
-The more you own the more you own yourself." [@harneyAllIncomplete2021] The first theft was ownership, and the first object of ownership was the body.
-The enlightenment produced "a science of loss, which is to say the science of whiteness, or, logistics."
-Black box logistics.

-My father keeps everything so that he never loses anything.
-He never uses anything so that it never breaks.
-He says, "Don't own anything, then you won't have to move it."
-He means, "Don't love anything more than it loves you."
-His exact words are "The person who cares more loses."
-This is how I learned the codes for loss prevention.
-I learned them early and they stuck.
-I learned they did not work.
-I heard, "Do as I say, not as I do."

-This is black box living, the refusal to know in any way that might know you back.
-I am trying to recode my early programming to accept the risk of knowing, to accept its grief as a [marker] of having loved in full.
-Call this the difference between touching and holding.
-[Touching shares, holding clings.
-Touching undoes the body, loses the self (or the illusion there ever was one).]

-dismantling -> system keeps everything intact eg not touching, modular, defined

-love as undercommon undercurrent aquifer, force of dismantling erosive force, filling in cracks, touching everything like water does, the wake is the follow up wave of a large force pushing through

-loss prevention vs refusal to prevent loss; holding vs touching

->The way to stop your dog from getting lost was to put a leash on her and attach a bell.

-Adrian Piper "Everything will be taken away" "gain/loss > "enslavement/liberation" >

-loss function in machine learning calculates the difference of the output from the expected output. a calculation for what is lost. to function through or with or because of a loss.

-loss prevention in insurance or supply chain is a term for how much is stolen, and it is calculated in as the normal cost of doing business

->A few statistics: In 2011 $9.2 billion worth of supply chain theft was reported.
-In 2011, US supply chain crime cost retailers $2.5 billion.
-In 2011, there were 585,000 supply chain crime events.
-The cost of supply chain crime is $23 billion per year.
-Why such a huge concern for the insurance and supply chain sector?
-Well, look at a few examples: [gpt not fact checked]

-Pipi's show says, "happiness, be my neighbor"

-*Happiness, be my neighbor.* Call this queer epistemologies.
-I am still striving for that Queer Modus Operating System.

-In a wiki, a stub is an article that should exist but does not, a mere suggestion of knowledge that is probably out there but which no one has documented.
-It is potential energy, an invitation to contribute.
-A heralding.
-A summoning.
-A convocation.
-A reaching node in the network, a synapse growing.
-A bid for attention.
-The opposite of a loss.

-There are other kinds of boxes, not abstract monotone cubes.
-There are handcrafted cedar chests with dovetailed corners, with knitted blankets and passed down quilts inside.
-There are gestures of care and contact.
-There are ways to keep warm.

-Dovetailed joints are carved like tiny fans, and they don't require glue or nails.
-They rely on the tension pulling them apart to hold them together.
-Dovetailedness is a strategy.
-[You can only pull them apart from a single secret side.]
-Handcarved wooden boxes (they don't make them like they used to)

->"the tectonic would become ‘the art of joinings’."
-(Ingold)

->There are two kinds of touch: skin-on-skin and skin-on-paper.
-With skin-on-skin touch, your fingertips are closer to your heart.
-Your senses are better able to register the depth of the other person's emotions.
-Skin-on-paper touch is the kind that most of us learn to handle by the age of five.
-We learn that physical contact is important and necessary for bonding.
-But skin-on-paper touch is often too abstract.

 Sophie Calle